electrode-io/electrode/packages/electrode-archetype-react-app/README.md

 ##### development

 In dev mode, your code will be executed from the `src` directory.
-Your client code is transpiled and packed by `webpack-dev-server` on the fly.
+Your client code is transpiled and packed by `webpack-dev-middleware` on the fly.
 Your node server is executed by `babel-node`.

 ##### production